On Path diagrams and Stirling permutations: Increasing trees and generalized Stirling permutations

-\begin{remark} Both, the family of $(k+1)$-ary increasing trees and the family of plane-oriented recursive trees introduced before can be generated according to tree evolution processes; we refer the interested reader to the work of Panholzer and Prodinger~\cite{PanPro2005+} for a comprehensive discussion of the processes; see also Figure~\ref{STIRPfig0}. \end{remark}
+\begin{remark} Both the family $\mathcal{T}(k+1)$ of $(k+1)$-ary increasing trees and the family $\mathcal{P}$ of plane-oriented recursive trees can be generated according to tree evolution processes, as represented in Figure~\ref{STIRPfig0}.
+For a comprehensive discussion, we refer the interested reader to the work of Panholzer and Prodinger~\cite{PanPro2005+}. \end{remark}